Fresh berries sit on top of a deliciously creamy and smooth custard flecked with vanilla beans.

 - 3-Cup Pyrex containers — I like these containers for my meal prep in general because they’re a good size for most meals and stack easily in the fridge.
 Unlike the latch-side air-tight containers these lids don’t get stuck if you put something hot in them.
 The air-tight containers actually end up creating a bit of a vacuum LOL.
 This is what I use, but you just want something microwave safe.
 Glass is better than plastic, as plastic can release estrogen-mimicking chemicals that aren’t great for your health.

-- Cute Mini Jars – These jars are great plastic-free storage for your panna cotta and they’re cute to boot!
+- Cute Mini Jars – (Optional) If you want a cute alternative that’s good for prepping ahead or serving to guests these jars are great plastic-free storage for your panna cotta.

 - Italian – Panna cotta is an italian dish so it’d go well after something like a microwave keto lasagna.